packetcoder-dan/free-genai-bootcamp-2025/sentence-constructor/ChatGPT/prompt.md

 - The table should only include nouns, verbs, adverbs, and adjectives
 - The table should only have European Portuguese and English
 - Do not provide particles in the vocabulary, student needs to figure this out the correct particles to use
+- Ensure there are no repeats
+- If there is more than one version of a word show the most common example

 ### Sentence Structure